-Information Type No written authorization needed for Written authorization needed for Non-Medical Records An adult customer, when competent A minor child (from a custodial parent or guardian) An emancipated minor child, when competent The customer's spouse The customer's legal guardian The non-custodial parent of a minor child customer The custodial parent of a A step-parent minor child customer The customer's authorized representative A customer that has been determined incompetent The customer's attorney A person with appropriate power of attorney (financial for non-medical information) The customer's conservator A foster parent (only needed when the foster parent does not have legal guardianship) PAS Information Same as non-medical information, except that the customer's authorized representative must have written authorization.
-Same as non-medical information above Medical Records Same as PAS information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.
+Information Type No written authorization needed for Written authorization needed for Non-Medical Records • An adult customer, when competent A minor child (from a custodial parent or guardian) • An emancipated minor child, The customer's spouse when competent The customer's legal guardian The custodial parent of a The non-custodial parent of a minor child customer A step-parent The customer's authorized A customer that has been determined incompetent representative A person with appropriate power of attorney (financial for non-medical information) The customer's attorney The customer's conservator Any other third party A foster parent (only needed when the foster parent does not have legal guardianship) PAS Information Same as non-medical information, except that the customer's authorized representative must have written authorization.
+Same as non-medical information above Same as PAS information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.
 Same as PAS Information, except that the information may only be released when a request for a hearing based on medical eligibility or disability has been filed.